Skiing (Alpine Racing) Program

 It is our expectation that athletes will be present for all team tryouts, practices, and races.

-Official Season: 1/2/22 - (Post season begins TBA (Section 1 Championships) and ends March (TBA) (Eastern Regional Championships)
+Official On-Snow Season: 1/8/24 - (Post season begins TBA (Section 1 Championships) and ends March (TBA) (Eastern Regional Championships)

 - 3:30 PM - 5:15 PM

-Mandatory on snow practices and races are held at Thunder Ridge in Patterson, NY (and possibly Big Snow/American Dream in E. Rutherford, NJ, Catamount Ski Area in Hillsdale, NY or NWAC in Vernon, NJ.)
-Schedule TBA.All levels (Boy's Varsity, Girl's Varsity, Co-ed JV, Developmental)
+Mandatory on snow practices and races are held at Big Snow/American Dream in E. Rutherford, NJ, Thunder Ridge in Patterson, NY, Catamount Ski Area in Hillsdale, NY or Bousquet Mtn in Pittlsfield, MA) Schedule TBA.All levels (Boy's Varsity, Girl's Varsity, Co-ed JV, Developmental)

 - 3:30 PM - 8:30/9 PM for practice